DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - **Wiring closets/intermediate distribution facilities (IDF)**: A wiring closet  or IDF is typically the smallest room that holds IT hardware
         - wiring closet is AKA premises wire distribution room, main distribution frame (MDF), intermediate distribution frame (IDF), and telecommunications room, and it is referred to as an IDF in (ISC)^2 CISSP objective 3.9.1
+        - A wiring closet is the infrastructure component often located in the same position across multiple floors in order to provide a convenient means of linking floor-based networks together.
+        - A wiring closet is where the networking cables are connected to other essential equipment, such as patch panels, switches, routers, local area network (LAN) extenders, and WAN backbone channels.
         - usually includes telephony and network devices, alarm systems, circuit breaker panels, punch-down blocks, WAPs, video/security
         - may include a small number of servers
         - access to the wiring closest/IDF should be restricted to authorized personnel responsible for managing the IT hardware